 Why should students consider Concordia’s SPAHE program over others?

 Concordia’s program has a faith-based curriculum, so students learn how to approach ethical issues from a Christian perspective.
 Concordia truly cares about their students; instructors will spend time to give advice, connect students with resources, and inform students of job opportunities.
 They love to listen and also share their own experiences.

 Some other points are that we don’t require the GRE, you can complete this program in two years or less, learn in small class sizes taught by student affairs practitioners, and have flexibility with face-to-face and/or online courses.
-You learn from your peers AND the instructor and projects and research are tailored to your interests and/or current responsibilities.
+You will learn from your peers AND the instructor with projects and research that are tailored to your interests and/or current responsibilities.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.